 I’m well aware that the sticking point here is research and that most arts organizations believe they don’t have the staff or resources to gather the necessary information, but I don’t buy it.
 There are all sorts of ways to gather credible market intelligence without having to hire outside firms or employ trained statisticians.
 I list fourteen of those methods in my book and will share several of them in my next post.

-Try it next time.
+So why not try it?
 If you do it right, I guarantee you’ll get better results.